• You can download sample spectra from the SIRIUS website.

 Analyzing multiple compounds

-SIRIUS’s “Batch mode” corresponds to analyzing many compounds at once, each having one or more mass spectra.
-Obviously, you can also use this workflow to analyze a single compound.
+SIRIUS’s “Batch mode” is equivalent to analyzing many compounds at once, each with one or more mass spectra.
+You can also use this workflow to analyze a single compound.

 Foo

-1. Move the files demo-data/ms/Bicuculline.ms and demo-data/ms/Kaempferol.ms and from the demo data via Drag and Drop into the application window.
+1. Drag the files demo-data/ms/Bicuculline.ms and demo-data/ms/Kaempferol.ms from the demo data into the application window.

-2. The two compounds are now displayed in the compound list.
+2. The two compounds now appear in the compound list.
+[1]

 5. Select SIRIUS.
 [3]

-6. Change the instrument type as well as the maximal allowed mass deviation.
-Be aware that this settings will be used for all imported compounds.
+6. Change the instrument type as well as the maximum mass deviation allowed.
+Be aware that these settings will be used for all imported compounds.

-7. Check if the currently selected molecular molecular formula generation strategy aligns with your research question (TODO: link).
+7. Verify that the currently selected molecular molecular formula generation strategy matches your research question.
+[4]

-8. Select Predict Properties & CANOPUS to predict the compounds’ molecular fingerprints with CSI:FingerID as well as their compound classes with CANOPUS.
+8. Select Predict Properties & CANOPUS to predict the molecular fingerprints of the compounds with CSI:FingerID and their compound classes with CANOPUS.
+[5]

 9. Select CSI:FingerID structure database search to search compounds in a structure database with CSI:FingerID.
 [6]